π SharePoint REST API Proxy for local Front-end development tool-chains

 Load page context helper

-sp-rest-proxy includes helper method for configuring page context - loadPageContext
+sp-rest-proxy includes helper method for configuring page context - loadPageContext.

 import { loadPageContext } from 'sp-rest-proxy/dist/utils/env';